 [tel* phone class:phone placeholder "(000) 000-0000"]

-- Contact Form 7 removes the HTML pattern attribute.
-This action forces reliance on server-side hooks for validation, which adds latency to the user experience and increases the maintenance burden for developers who must handle every edge case.
+- Contact Form 7 removes the HTML pattern attribute, so you lose native client-side validation.
+You must rely on server-side hooks for every edge case, which adds latency and increases the maintenance burden for your forms.

-- Front-end input masks depend entirely on JavaScript.
-Users can disable it in their browser to bypass the format restriction.
-The fixed format also creates problems for international users whose numbers do not match the predefined structure.
+- Front-end input masks depend on JavaScript, so users can bypass them if they disable it.
+The fixed format also creates problems for international users whose phone numbers do not match the mask’s specific pattern.

 Validate Phone Numbers with Abstract API